School 'super hero' Council News ('We like to get things done!')

 How often do we meet?

-The school council meets every term.
+The school council meets every half-term.
 We start our meetings with a prayer and discuss how we could further improve our school.

 How do we communicate with the children?